wavrin/gridsome-starter-blog/content/posts/adding-plugins-to-gridsome.md

 published: true
 tags: ["Vue.js"]
 canonical_url: false
 description: "The Gridsome community has a pretty strong set of plugins.
-But you aren't limited by just those.
+But you aren't limited to just those.
 Incorporating a Vue.js component into your site isn't too hard either."
 ---

 [Gridsome](https://gridsome.org/) is a great static site generator, written in Vue.js, to host websites.
 I have [written](https://www.wavrin.com/new-site-with-gridsome-and-amplify/) before about why I chose Gridsome.
 I started this site with a great [starter template](https://github.com/gridsome/gridsome-starter-blog), but wanted to add a few more features to it.
 Thankfully, the Gridsome community has a number of quality plugins to make this easy.